NomadCode33/GIS-Data-Science-Portfolio/GreenMap Initiative/ImpactAtlas/README.md

 # ImpactAtlas: Climate Change Through Spatial Insight
-An ArcGIS StoryMap that highlights my GIS work on studying and addressing climate change, designed to share my findings and spark further dialogue.
+An ArcGIS StoryMap showcasing my GIS-based research on climate change, designed to communicate key findings, visualize spatial patterns, and inspire further dialogue among stakeholders, educators, and the public.
+The project integrates maps, data narratives, and interactive elements to highlight the impacts of climate change and potential strategies for mitigation and adaptation.

 <img alt = "Addressing Climate Change StoryMaps GIF" img src="./Using GIS to address climate change - Google Chrome 2024-06-13 21-22-08.gif"/>